juanjops/etl/README.md

 # linkedin

-This project uses a bot for searching jobs in linkedin, and creates a csv with the job details.
+This projects contains:

+- A bot that extracts the data job details and creates a csv that saves that info

+- A text analyzer to search specific key words in the text

-In this branch the user will sign in to extract the jobs id and after that and in order to avoid anti-bot measures from linkedin the text job extraction will be done with the user not signed in.
+To avoid anti-bot measures from linkedin the text job extraction is done with the user not signed in.
+Due to this reason, a maximum of 300 jobs can be extracted based on linekedin specifics at the same time